 Going from the fat to the fit physique is one of the hardest transformation a person can undergo.
 Once someone has become fat, their body has usually adapted to being fat which makes getting and staying lean tougher.

 Yea, you bet!

 But if this happens to be you, don’t gloom!
-The good news is that with the correct strategies in place and with a bit of willpower you can make staggering change in just a few months!
+The good news is that with the correct strategies in place and with a bit of willpower you can make a huge change in just a few months!

-In fact, if you’re starting from this point you can build muscle while losing fat for at least the first 3-6 months, and once your waist becomes smaller, your shoulders to waist ratio will automatically improve and your chest, back and arms will actually look bigger.
+In fact, if you’re starting from this point you can build muscle while losing fat for at least the first 3-6 months, and you likely have decent muscle development from the start, which means that you’ll most likely look awesome once you’ve become lean.

 Here’s the process that I followed to get lean and still follow to further improve my physique.
 I got this recommendation from my mentor Radu, which he mentions in this post: